LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 ## Impact
 Time to put on your fortune-teller hat.
 What ripples will this decision create across our tech ocean?

+Example:
+The transition to microservices will have several impacts:
+- Performance: We expect a 30% improvement in response times for our most used features.
+- Team Structure: We'll need to reorganize into cross-functional teams aligned with specific services.
+- Learning Curve: The team will need training in microservices patterns, Docker, and Kubernetes.
+- Costs: Initial development costs will increase, but we anticipate long-term savings in scaling and maintenance.

 Predict these impacts:
 - ⏰ Downtime: Will there be any service interruptions?
 How can we minimize them?
 - 🎢 Performance: How will this affect system speed and efficiency?